Adeniyii/Picsum/README.md

-## Picsum -- An image repository for managing images.
+## Picsum -- An image management repository.